Th3S4mur41/playground/README.md

-# playground
+# monorepo / test-monorepo-a

-A single repo for testing purpose
+A test repository for everything related to monorepos

+Update 1